 The porch door that used to be yellow was now an insipid shade of blue, he noted with something like indignation.
 It had pockmarks where the paint was peeling.
 He could see flashes of yellow underneath, gaping like fatty scars.
 The wooden steps where he’d sat fiddling with toys and footy cards now sagged with age.
 Underneath, a beer can nestled in the flaxen grass.

-Quite frankly, The Dry, is an astonishing debut.
+Quite frankly, The Dry is an astonishing debut.
 It’s an exceptional crime novel, one of the best I’ve read in years.
-That I failed to guess the “solution” (I’ve read so many crime books over the years I usually spot them long before the ending) is testament to her skill.
+That I failed to guess the “solution” (I’ve read so many crime books over the years I usually spot them long before the ending) is a testament to her skill.
 Even the denouement, usually the weakest link in a crime novel because, well, the author has to wrap the story up somehow, is deftly handed and quite a surprise.
 Colour me impressed.